youtype/boto3_stubs_docs/mypy_boto3_storagegateway/client.md

 ### describe_nfs_file_shares

-Gets a description for one or more Network File System (NFS) file shares from a file gateway.
+Gets a description for one or more Network File System (NFS) file shares from an S3 File Gateway.

 Type annotations for `boto3.client("storagegateway").describe_nfs_file_shares` method.